 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sugarloaf has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sugarloaf has few renters and college students.
 But the biggest reason it is quieter in Sugarloaf than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sugarloaf may be for you.

-The population of Sugarloaf is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.16% of adults in Sugarloaf have a bachelor's degree or even advanced degree.
+The citizens of Sugarloaf are very well educated compared to the average community in the nation: 34.16% of adults in Sugarloaf have a bachelor's degree or even advanced degree.

 The people who call Sugarloaf home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugarloaf residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sugarloaf include Italian, German, Irish, Polish, and Slovak.